 For those suffering from Alcohol addiction, a detox is the first critical step in treating alcoholism.
 It is the first stage of treating alcohol addiction, where alcohol is completely flushed out from your body.
 Alcohol detox results in withdrawal symptoms that typically subside within approximately one to two weeks after starting a medical detox program.
 However, medical detoxification can take longer depending on your alcohol use disorder or AUD.
 Upon completion of detox, clients can focus on other recovery aspects, including different activities, therapy, counseling sessions, and peer support programs.

 Alcohol is a depressant that your body begins to rely on and becomes more accustomed to throughout long-range consumption of alcohol with months and even years of drinking.
 Alcohol abuse negatively impacts your brain.
 After a time, your body will discontinue making some chemicals that it receives directly from alcohol—becoming dependent on alcohol abuse.
 That’s why you’ll need time for your body to adjust and rebalance when you stop drinking.
 When quitting, you’ll experience withdrawal symptoms, including headaches, fever, nausea, irregular heartbeat, and hallucinations.

 Symptoms of Alcohol Detox

-The initial Alcohol detoxification stage can involve withdrawal indications stretching from moderate strength to life-threatening.
-Often, the length of time and the degree of heavy drinking exacerbated by your addiction will impact your withdrawal.
+The initial alcohol detoxification stage can involve withdrawal indications stretching from moderate strength to life-threatening.
+The length of time and the degree of heavy drinking exacerbated by your addiction often impact your withdrawal.
 Along with the level of withdrawal pains and discomfort you’ll undergo.
-For example, someone who has suffered from multiple years with intense drinking is more expected to grow into severe withdrawals.
-For these cases, warning signs like seizures or even delirium tremens can result.
+For example, someone who has suffered from multiple years of intense drinking is more likely to grow into severe withdrawals.
+In these cases, warning signs like seizures or delirium tremens can result.